serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 ## Objective and Environment

 Attackers may wish to gain authenticated access the `kube-apiserver`.
 This could allow them to, for example, read secrets or create and modify pods.
-This can also lead to code execution on the underlying node machines, facilitating lateral movement in an on-premise network.
+This can also lead to code execution on the underlying node machines, facilitating lateral movement.

 For this scenario, we will assume that administrative authentication to the `kube-apiserver` is properly secured using mutual TLS authentication.
 Due to a lack of network segregation in the setup, the `kubelet` APIs on the worker nodes are accessible to an attacker over the network.